mfurla/Nanodynamo/README.md

 - Rates and gene expression levels estimated with Nanodynamo for the Untreated condition (Untreated),
 - Rates and gene expression levels estimated with Nanodynamo for the Pladienolide B treated condition (PladienolideB),
 - Rates and gene expression levels estimated with Nanodynamo for the Leptomycin B treated condition (LeptomycinB),
-- Rates and gene expression levels estimated with Nanodynamo for the Harringtonin condition (Harringtonin),
+- Rates and gene expression levels estimated with Nanodynamo for the Harringtonine condition (Harringtonine),
 - Simulated data and corresponding inferred rates.

 In the _Files_ folder we have collected: